LukasEins/osu-skins/Skins.md

 # osu-skins

-# H R Skin, hitcircles and multiple other objects created by me, rest is mixed.(https://lukaseins.s-ul.eu/tUWG4MVc)
+# [H R] hitcircles and multiple other objects created by me, rest is mixed.(https://lukaseins.s-ul.eu/tUWG4MVc)